arcus-azure/arcus-service-to-service-communication/README.md

 - Keep track of the unique IDs for dependency telemetry items, to use as parent ID for other telemetry

 Learn more in [this example](https://docs.microsoft.com/en-us/azure/azure-monitor/app/correlation#example).

+### What is not included

+- Integrate Azure API Management with our Arcus Observability (see [arcus-azure/arcus-api-gateway-poc](https://github.com/arcus-azure/arcus-api-gateway-poc) instead)

+## Getting Started

+Before you can run this, you need to:

+1. Provision an Azure API Management instance with a self-hosted gateway
+2. Configure the gateway in Docker Compose
+3. Create a Bacon API based on the OpenAPI spec of our local API ([url](http://localhost:789/api/docs/index.html))
+4. Make Bacon API available locally
+5. Run solution with Docker Compose
+6. Get bacon by calling the self-hosted gateway - GET http://localhost:700/api/v1/bacon

+## Observability

+End-to-end correlation across component will be shown here.

+## Action items

+None at the moment.

+_Some of the action items can be easily found by searching for `TODO: Contribute Upstream` or using the Task List._

+## Clarification Required

+None at the moment.